 We already have a detailed article on using the conditional format feature.
 Try it out and let us know if it helped.

-Wouldn’t it be amazing if users can edit their data in the frontend?
+Wouldn’t it be amazing if users could edit their data in the frontend?
 You can create a data table with specified user role permissions so that it’s editable.

 Let’s say the previous employee data table has the “Enable Frontend Editing” option open, and somehow there’s an error in data.
 Now, if you select who can edit/delete the rows and columns of the table, employees can correct it themselves from the frontend.